litvem/Tank_battle/README.md

 The connection between the Android app and Arduino tank is managed via MQTT protocol.
 The MQTT broker that we used during development was a local **Mosquitto** broker.

 To handle the game logic, a **Java** application, with **Maven** as the chosen building tool, was implemented.
 This application stores and updates the tanks' health points.
-The tank reports impact detections to the java application and the second informs the updated health points to the android app so it can be displayed to the player.
+The tank reports impact detections to the Java application and the second informs the updated health points to the android app so it can be displayed to the player.
 The Java application also handles the distribution of unique tokens to each tank and app pair so that multiple players can play against each other.

 All clients involved in a MQTT communication must have a unique client ID.
 Therefore, all tank and app instances have a generic ID at the first.
 Once they receive a token, a new connection is established using the token as part of the id to ensure its uniqueness.